 The platform refers to the operating system that is going to run your app.
 For mobile apps, this is likely the iOS or Android software development kit (SDK).

 An SDK is a set of pre-built components and tools that make your app ready to run on a given operating system.
-For example, the Apple iOS SDK provides ready-to-use access to the iPhone camera, GPS, or notifications.
+The Apple iOS SDK provides ready-to-use access to the iPhone camera, GPS, or notifications.

 You can also have non-platform-specific SDKs that allow you to access pre-built components and functionality for specific aspects of your app, such as the Firebase SDK (to more quickly use Firebase backend services) or the Stripe SDKs (to more easily integrate payments into your mobile app).